Monisha-11/19AI550_AI_for_Games/Ex.No6_A*Search.md

-# Ex.No: 6  Implementation of Zombie survival game using A* search
+# Ex.No: 6  Implementation of Zombie survival game using A star search

 ### DATE: 18-10-2024
 ### REGISTER NUMBER : 212221240029
 ### AIM:

-To write a python program to simulate the Zomibie Survival game using A* Search
+To write a python program to simulate the Zomibie Survival game using A star Search

 ### Algorithm: